 This guidance note explains how National Grid NTS calculates a network user’s utilisation of their contracted capacity as required by EU regulation adopted by the European Commission on 24 August 2012 on Congestion Management Procedures which amended the existing Annex I to the Gas Regulation (EC) no. 715/2009 (see Annex 1).
 This note is published to give transparency to methodology used.

-LTUIOLI requires the monitoring of a shippers utilisation of capacity with effective contract duration of more than one year”.
+LTUIOLI requires the monitoring of a shippers utilisation of capacity with “effective contract duration of more than one year”.
 If a shipper has used less than 80% of its contracted capacity over two consecutive 6 month periods and the shipper has not sold or offered under reasonable conditions its unused capacity where other users request firm capacity then the regulation means that the user can subsequently lose some or all its capacity for a given period.

 Monitoring of Utilisation

-Only users with contracted capacity with effective contract duration of more than one year or recurring quarters covering at least two years at an interconnection point shall be monitored for the purposes of the long-term use-it-or-lose-it requirements.
+Only users with contracted capacity with effective contract duration of more than one year, or recurring quarters covering at least two years at an interconnection point (IP), shall be monitored for the purposes of the long-term use-it-or-lose-it requirements.

 National Grid NTS shall issue an Underutilisation Notification to any network user who uses less than on average 80 % of its contracted capacity both from 1 April until 30 September or from 1 October until 31 March.